Rumaysa/tic-tac-toe/README.md

 ## Usage

-To run the game with the CLI:
+To run the game with the:

 ```bash
 $ bin/game.rb